Fawas-Anayat/100-days-of-learning-AI/Day_36_of_Learning_AI/notes.md

 ### Yeo Jonson transformation
 --its the adjustent of the box cox as we can apply it to the zero as well as the negative numbers.
 -power transformer class of the sklearn do the standardization by default.
+-also the by default method here is the yeo jonson.
+yeo jonson gives the better results as compared to the box cox.